aanastasiou/dgtools/doc/source/index.rst

 `this sample output file <_static/simpleadd_2_trace.html>`_ and keep reading through the introductory section to generate traces of your own code.

+Alternatively, you can now try out online any of the examples in these pages via `dgrdo <https://www.dgrdo.org>`_.

 .. toctree::
    :maxdepth: 2